 - Visitors and inmates are not allowed to tap on the physical glass barrier, which separates the inmate from the visitor in the non-contact booths or through doors.

-- If the visitor has been posted for disciplinary reasons, prior to reinstating the visitor’s visiting privileges, the visitor must complete the Visitors Orientation class after completion of suspended visiting privileges to be allowed to visit.
+- If the visitor has been posted for disciplinary reasons, prior to reinstating the visitor’s visiting privileges, the visitor must complete a new Visitors Form after completion of suspended visiting privileges to be allowed to visit.

 - Information regarding the availability of public transportation to and from the facility is posted in the public lobby.

 - Visitors must contact the WCC at (413) 730-6800 to verify if they have been approved or denied for visiting

 - The WCC Visiting Schedule is as follows and may be subject to change due to security issues.

 |Tuesday||3-4pm / 4:15-5:15pm 3B||7-8 pm / 8:15-9:15pm 2B|

 Court property drop off: Monday, Wednesday, Friday, 12 p.m.-2 p.m., and by appointment through Intake, (413) 730-6840